awtareen/CS-MRI/README.md

 Deep Learning-based Compressive Sensing MRI Reconstruction

 This repository provides the code and details for a multi-layer basis pursuit framework for Compressive Sensing (CS) Magnetic Resonance Imaging (MRI) reconstruction.
 The framework combines the strengths of objective-based CS reconstructions and deep learning by leveraging iterative thresholding algorithms.
-The framework demonstrates faster convergence and improved reconstruction efficiency for various CS ratios across four MRI datasets.
+The framework demonstrates faster convergence and improved reconstruction efficiency for various CS ratios across MRI datasets.